 Call it death by Froot Loops.
 The food industry’s much-ballyhooed, and hugely expensive, Smart Choice campaign was launched last August and pulled just months later.
 Why?
 Questionable products like Froot Loops and Cocoa Crispies got a Smart Choice green check of approval.
-The New York Times slammed the campaign in an article headlined, “For Your… Read more »
+The New York Times slammed the campaign in an article headlined, “For Your Health, Froot Loops.” »

 My grandson’s third birthday is at hand, and I’m looking at a toy racing car I won’t be giving him.
 Painted a bright yellow, this nifty little toy seemed just right for him when I paid a buck for it at a big box store.
 But before I could give it to him, I learned that cheap toys made in China, like this one, can have lead in their paint — particularly reds and yellows — to make them more shiny.